JNMaree/pyMath/README.md

 Homogenous polynomial functions of a single variable are coded as arrays of coefficients.
 Includes methods for derivation, integration, multiplication, division, addition and subtraction.

+#### matrix
+Wrapper for numpy arrays to primitively deal with scalar & vector space and matrix algebra.
+Includes methods for matrix inverse, echelon form, multiplication.

 #### newton
 Newton's Method(or Newton-Raphson method) for finding roots to higher order polynomials.